davidchesnut/davidchesnutRepo0201234535/davidchesnutDocset0201234535/how-licenses-work-for-office-and-sharepoint-add-ins.md

 - Task pane and content add-ins can be Free, Paid, or Subscription priced, and are offered on a Per-User basis only.

-    > [!Important]
+    > [!IMPORTANT]
 > To help you maximize reach and adoption, task pane and content add-ins allow anonymous access.
 Users don't have to sign in to Office with their Microsoft account to activate Office Add-ins.
 By default, if your task pane or content add-in does not implement licensing checks, it will present the same UI and functionality to anonymous users as it does to licensed users.
 > See  [Add-in license tokens and anonymous access for Office Add-ins](license-your-office-and-sharepoint-add-ins.md#bk_anonymous) in [License your Office and SharePoint Add-ins](license-your-office-and-sharepoint-add-ins.md) for more information.
 - Outlook add-ins can be Free, Paid, or Subscription priced, and offered on a Per-User or Site basis.
 Outlook add-ins bought on a Per-User basis apply only to the person who bought them.
 Only administrators can buy add-ins on a site license basis and make them available to all users in their organization.

 - SharePoint Add-ins can be Free, Paid, or Subscription priced, and offered on a Per-User or Site basis.

-    > [!Note]
+    > [!NOTE]
 > SharePoint 2013 does not support subscription licensing.
 SharePoint 2013 maps the license categories used by the Office Store to add-in license types, based on user access.
 The following table shows how the SharePoint add-in license types map to the classifications used by the Office Store.